If you have been looking through a dusty box filled with old family photos, the chances are that the pictures will be eaten around the edges.

 1. Use Airtight Containers

 Dry food like cereals, beans, pasta, and food for pets is what silverfish feed on.
 These need to be kept in airtight spaces.
-You can use airtight containers and sealed pouches to store all of these items.
+You can use airtight containers and sealed pouches to store these items.
 That way, silverfish will neither be attracted nor enter the cupboard.

 Dehumidifiers are needed in places that stay very damp.
 High moisture content makes any place ideal for the growth of silverfish.
 Therefore, use this device in basements to reduce the breeding of silverfish.